 While we did find increases in all three of the frames considered here (medical, legal, political) from Rodriguez to Carter, the differences are relatively small and again, do not suggest that media coverage has changed substantively over time.
 What arguably stands out most from the media analysis undertaken here is the increase in media frames for both Rodriguez and Carter after the Supreme Court rendered its decisions, which is consistent with previous findings on media coverage of the Supreme Court (Sauvageau, Schneiderman, and Taras 2006; Macfarlane 2008).
 Despite differences in the Supreme Court’s use of evidence and reasoning in these two cases, both periods saw an increase in political frames after the Court’s decision was rendered.

 This study also makes a methodological contribution to the study of political communication and Canadian courts.
 While there is a developed body of research that has looked at how Charter jurisprudence has developed over time and its consequences for Canadian governance and policy making, there have been far fewer studies focussed on how these Supreme Court decisions are communicated by the media and none that have considered what changes, if any, have occurred over time.
-The use of automated content analysis makes this kind of longitudinal media analysis more practicable and can allow us to identify trends that may not otherwise go undetected.
+The use of automated content analysis makes this kind of longitudinal media analysis more practicable and can allow us to identify trends that may otherwise go undetected.
 Moving forward, findings from this study suggest that closer attention should be paid to possible differences in national versus local media.
 The limitations of the present analysis also prompt questions for future study.
 While we do not find substantive differences in framing between Rodriguez and Carter, this type of automated approach cannot address some of the nuances of media coverage.
 In particular, it would be useful to undertake a manual analysis to consider to what extent, if at all, the media make explicit reference to social science evidence in their coverage of doctor-assisted death, which could further build on this area of study.
 Furthermore, future research could attempt to investigate the quality of the coverage provided by the media.
 Does the media provide an important accountability function by scrutinizing the Court’s decisions?
 Or is this contribution limited by the reliance on political framing by journalists and the unique difficulties in reporting on the Canadian Supreme Court?

 Figure 1 Overall media coverage of doctor-assisted death